-With the everyday, relatable trials and tribulations of courtship such as romantic misunderstandings, contractual disputes over sexual obligations and helicopter crashes behind them, Anna (Dakota Johnson) and Christian (Jamie Dornan) settle contentedly into married life which, for them, means an immediate return to Christian Grey’s jealous, possessive and controlling behaviour hidden behind a glossy one-percenter lifestyle supplement.
+With the everyday, relatable trials and tribulations of courtship such as romantic misunderstandings, contractual disputes over sexual small print and helicopter crashes behind them, Anna (Dakota Johnson) and Christian (Jamie Dornan) settle contentedly into married life which, for them, means an immediate return to Christian Grey’s jealous, possessive and controlling behaviour hidden behind a glossy one-percenter lifestyle supplement.
 Throughout the film, the marriage weathers various challenges such as the couple’s complete and utter lack of chemistry, a worrying inability to communicate about anything other than sex (and even then, they’re not particularly good at it) and the absence of anything in common beyond their consensually abusive dysfunctionality and complete privileged self-absorption.

 Nobody seems invested in this final chapter, from the cast through the director to the screenwriter Niall Leonard, husband of ‘author’ E L James, who transcribes his wife’s work with all the intricacy and disinterest of ticking off of a weekly shopping list.
 There’s no plot to speak of – even in the last half an hour or so when a risible attempt at underpinning the flaccid drama with a thriller brings so many plot holes one wonders if it was thematically modelled on some slapdash rope play – events just shamble along, abutting and bumping into each other with scarcely any rhyme or reason.
 Sub-plots are vague, ill-defined and unrewardingly pointless, either fizzling out into irrelevance or arbitrarily dropped.